babbleberry/rpi4-osdev/part9-sound/README.md

 Audio sample format
 -------------------
 _audio.bin_ is the audio file we'll be playing.
-Technically speaking, it's 8-bit, unsigned PCM data at 44.1Khz.
+Technically speaking, it's 8-bit, unsigned PCM data at 44.1 KHz.
 This is an unusual format in this modern day and age, but it's easily converted using a tool like [ffmpeg](https://ffmpeg.org/).

 To convert from our _.bin_ file to a _.wav_ file that any laptop can play natively, do this: